RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/26-EZK.md

 <sup>16</sup> By the multitude of thy merchandise they have filled the midst of thee with violence, and thou hast sinned: therefore I will cast thee as profane out of the mountain of God: and I will destroy thee, O covering cherub, from the midst of the stones of fire.
 <sup>17</sup> Thine heart was lifted up because of thy beauty, thou hast corrupted thy wisdom by reason of thy brightness: I will cast thee to the ground, I will lay thee before kings, that they may behold thee.
 <sup>18</sup> Thou hast defiled thy sanctuaries by the multitude of thine iniquities, by the iniquity of thy traffick; therefore will I bring forth a fire from the midst of thee, it shall devour thee, and I will bring thee to ashes upon the earth in the sight of all them that behold thee.
-<sup>19</sup> All they that know thee among the people shall be astonished at thee: thou shalt be a terror, and never [shalt] thou [be] any more .
+<sup>19</sup> All they that know thee among the people shall be astonished at thee: thou shalt be a terror, and never [shalt] thou [be] any more.
 <sup>20</sup> Again the word of the LORD came unto me, saying,
 <sup>21</sup> Son of man, set thy face against Zidon, and prophesy against it,
 <sup>22</sup> And say, Thus saith the Lord GOD; Behold, I [am] against thee, O Zidon; and I will be glorified in the midst of thee: and they shall know that I [am] the LORD, when I shall have executed judgments in her, and shall be sanctified in her.